BKI Preschool Main Campus: Sakai 5-17-15, Musashino-Shi, Tokyo, 180-0022

 Playing out doors is a wonderful and natural sensory experience for children, but did you know that as well as learning about nature, children who play outside on a regular basis develop better language skills, are fitter and have fewer behavioural problems?
 Occupational Therapists tell us however that its not enough for a child to experience this just once a week.
 Your child’s sensory system needs to experience the outdoors everyday if it is to be healthy.
 Just as occasional exercise does not produce fitness, children need to play and move on a regular and frequent basis in order to have a healthy sensory system.
 At BKI Preschool healthy risk taking is also supported by accompanying teachers.
 Confidence, lowered anxiety and problem solving skills are therefor also an important result of our regular free play outdoor program.

 Importantly, we also believe that the future of humanity is moving full circle, where the time is coming when once again we will come to understand ourselves as being one with nature, not separate from nature.
-By aiming to provide a healthy daily connection in this way, we hope to keep this precious spark alive in your child.
+We have a long way to go, but by aiming to provide a healthy daily connection in this way, we hope to keep this precious spark alive in your child.

 - Both locations are situated in, or nearby, a green, spacious, shady park.